 How Can You Speed Bean Cooking Time?

 - Soak – soaking beans and other pulses (like chickpeas) can shorten their cooking time.
 Generally, you do not need to soak lentils.

 - Note: If you have hard water (with lots of minerals in it), this can actually make beans take a very long time to cook.
 More to follow on the why in a future post.
 If your beans are never cooking, it may be worth testing your water, and there are cheap water hardness test strips available.

 - Soak in salts – common salts you likely already have around the house can shorten bean cooking time.
-For example, adding a little sea salt or baking soda to the soaking water has been shown to reduce cooking time, and sometimes dramatically!
+For example, adding a little salt (here meaning sodium chloride in the form of sea salt, table salt, kosher salt, etc.) or baking soda (aka sodium bicarbonate) to the soaking water has been shown to reduce cooking time, and sometimes dramatically!
 It depends on the type of pulse, but baking soda can reduce cooking time by up to about 50% more than just soaking in water.
 Sea salt reduces cooking time as well, but not as much as baking soda.
 However, the sea salt can result in a better flavor.
 So play around with it and see what works best for you!

 - Avoid acids – adding acid to beans can lengthen cooking time and prevent them from softening.
 A little acid is not going to kill you (or the beans), but you may want to wait until the beans have softened, especially if you are using a lot of acidic ingredients, like tomatoes and lemon.

 - Store your beans well – beans are known for their long shelf-life, but it is still important to store them properly.
 For example, storing in hot and/or humid conditions can lengthen the cooking time of beans.
 Storing in cool places away from humid or moist conditions is ideal.